dieMAYREI/ssr-create-react-app-v2/README.md

 You should however add some invalidation logic, to get fresh data from time to time.

 ### Client
 [`redux-persist`](https://github.com/rt2zz/redux-persist) is a nice library for this.
-You should however delay rendering your App until the rehydration is done to prevent races.
-Example wrapper: [HydratedAppProvider](src/containers/HydratedAppProvider.js)
+It can be helpful to delay rendering until rehydration is complete. v5 includes a `PersistGate` component, for v4 we used this wrapper: [HydratedAppProvider](src/containers/HydratedAppProvider.js)

 ### Server
 One way to solve this is to store the store-data outside of the request.
 Example: